alexey-v-paramonov/sc_website/content/en/news/templates.md

 ---
-title: "Scheduler templaes"
+title: "Scheduler templates"
 date: 2008-08-27T10:54:49
-seo_title: "Scheduler templaes"
+seo_title: "Scheduler templates"
 description: "The scheduler is significantly improved, event templates have been added."
 ---